-Make sure your sunscreen is at least SPF 15, broad spectrum (blocks UV A and B wavelength) and not expired.
-When applying sunscreen be sure to use it liberally at least a half an hour before going outside.
-Re-apply every two hours or after swimming, sweating or towelling off.
+Make sure your sunscreen is at least SPF 15, broad-spectrum (blocks UV A and B wavelength), and not expired.
+When applying sunscreen be sure to use it liberally at least half an hour before going outside.
+Re-apply every two hours or after swimming, sweating, or toweling off.

 Preparation– Most people that visit the Great Outdoors and get themselves into trouble do so because they did not properly prepare themselves for the environment they were entering.
-Proper hydration and electrolyte balance begins days before your hike not the morning of.
+Proper hydration and electrolyte balance begin days before your hike, not the morning of.
 Avoid drinks that are diuretics such as caffeine and alcohol they will only compound the effects of dehydration.